lbeckman314/liambeckman.com/about/index.md

 This website is built with [Jekyll](https://jekyllrb.com/) and hosted by [Github Pages](https://pages.github.com/).

-Source code can be found here: https://github.com/lbeckman314/lbeckman314.github.io.
+Source code can be found [here](https://github.com/lbeckman314/lbeckman314.github.io)!